Kanazawa Yasue Gold Leaf Museum

 • JR Bus

-• Loup Bus
+• Kanazawa Loop Bus

 From Kanazawa station bus terminal (east gate) Stop at "Hashibacho"